jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-I-23-checkpoint.md

 for those which have two; it is 2, for those which have three; and, in general, it is always one less than the number of figures.
-If therefore the logarithm of 1766 be required, we already know that the first part, or tliat of the integers, is necessarily 3.
+If therefore the logarithm of 1766 be required, we already know that the first part, or that of the integers, is necessarily 3.

-<span class="art">249</span> So reciprocally, we know at die first sight of the
+<span class="art">249</span> So reciprocally, we know at the first sight of the
 integral part of a logarithm, how many figures compose the number answering to that logarithm; since the number of those figures always exceed the integral part of the logarithm